 Settled Minister Search Committee

-Candidates for the Settled Minister Search Committee
+Members of the Settled Minister Search Committee

 Amy Anderson

-Amy Anderson, Candidate for Settled Minister Search Committee
+Amy Anderson, Settled Minister Search Committee

 I have attended First Parish with my husband, John, and our children, Megan and Conard, since 2010.
 I have taught religious education classes, convened a covenant group, served as a worship associate, worked with the Racial Justice Coordinating Committee and the Reckoning & Repair Working Group, and served on and chaired the Membership Committee.
 I believe in the beloved community we at First Parish aspire to build here and in our larger world.
 I believe in the love at the center of our shared lives; I seek to ground our work in that love.

-Anne Ehlert
+Anne Quaadgras

-Anne Ehlert, Candidate for Settled Minister Search Committee
+Anne Quaadgras, Settled Minister Search Committee

 I want to serve on the Settled Minister Search Committee because First Parish is central to my life and spirit.
 I hope to help find a minister who can support our spiritual lives and weave together our wonderfully diverse community.
 I arrived in 2007 during a difficult chapter and found a place where doubt is welcomed, faith is explored, and connection truly matters.
 Over the years, I’ve chaired the Parish Committee, lay ministry, and stewardship, and washed windows, pulled weeds, and chopped onions.
 I’m nourished by our music, Lectio Divina, and lives shared.
 I listen deeply and ask grounded questions, and bring humility and a long-term view to this search.